-Omni Talk is pleased to welcome fellow omnichannel expert Anne Mezzenga as this week’s guest blogger.
-Anne humorously asks and answers what retail can learn from the hospitality industry.
-If you enjoy this post, please don’t forget to subscribe.
+Omni Talk (subscribe here) welcomes omnichannel expert and guest blogger Anne Mezzenga as she humorously asks and answers what retail can learn from the hospitality industry.

 Retailers around the world are asking — what will it take to get people through their doors, to their sites, and to continue spending money with them in the next 3-5 years?

 Retailers know we live in a “get it now” economy, which will increasingly require more effort to convince people to come to their stores.
 As a solution to that problem, we have seen retailers add some finishing touches, conveniences, and panache to make their experiences worth putting on your athleisure wear to cross their thresholds, or at the very least, to pull into their order pickup lanes.

 Back in the day, a department store having package pickup was the pinnacle of luxury in a retail experience.
 I distinctly remember shopping at the Dayton’s department store in downtown Minneapolis with my grandmother and how she felt like royalty sending our packages down to the garage concierge-style so that we could finish shopping and dine at the luxurious, on-site Oak Room restaurant both worry- and hands-free.

 Now customers are starting to see a return to these long forgotten luxuries.
 We have drive-thru pickup options at many local grocery chains.
 We have Nordstrom which has built a high end wine, coffee and juice bar that offers clients a drink and even manicures while they peruse the latest Stella McCartney collection.
 We have Amazon delivering our Taco Tuesday ingredients and the materials for tonight’s last minute science project, all within an hour.
 We even have Walmart, the most surprising of all, placing groceries directly into their customers refrigerators!